-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Voluntary PD Attendance instructional coaching or attended/ presented at a voluntary PD outside of the professional workday. instructional coaching or attended and/or presented at a voluntary PD outside of the professional workday. instructional coaching or attended and/or presented at a voluntary PD outside of the professional workday, including summer PD offerings. or attending/presenting a voluntary PD outside of the professional workday from the prior year.
-CA Dashboard Local Indicator NA NA NA
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 to improving my instruction.
+Voluntary Instructional Coaching & Support and Teachers Voluntary PD Attendance 2020-21, approximately 20% of teachers received some form of instructional coaching or attended/ presented at a voluntary PD outside of the professional workday.
+2021-22, approximately 20% of teachers received some form of instructional coaching or attended and/or presented at a voluntary PD outside of the professional workday.
+2022-23, approximately 20% of teachers received some form of instructional coaching or attended and/or presented at a voluntary PD outside of the professional workday.
+Increase the percent of teachers receiving instructional (cognitive) coaching or attending/presenting a voluntary PD outside of the professional workday from the prior year.
+CA Dashbard Local Indicator NA NA NA